Dictatorship of the proletariat: Friedrich Engels

 Force and violence played an important role in Friedrich Engels's vision of the revolution and rule of proletariat.
 In 1877, arguing with Eugen Dühring, Engels ridiculed his reservations against use of force, stating: "That force, however, plays yet another role in history, a revolutionary role; that, in the words of Marx, it is the midwife of every old society pregnant with a new one, that it is the instrument with the aid of which social movement forces its way through and shatters the dead, fossilised political forms."

-In the 1891 postscript to The Civil War in France (1872) pamphlet, Engels stated: "Well and good, gentlemen, do you want to know what this dictatorship looks like?
+In the 1891 postscript to The Civil War in France (1872) pamphlet, Engels stated: 'Well and good, gentlemen, do you want to know what this dictatorship looks like?
 Look at the Paris Commune.
-That was the Dictatorship of the Proletariat."
+That was the Dictatorship of the Proletariat'.
 To avoid bourgeois political corruption, Engels claimed that "the Commune made use of two infallible expedients.
 In this first place, it filled all posts—administrative, judicial, and educational—by election on the basis of universal suffrage of all concerned, with the right of the same electors to recall their delegate at any time.
 And, in the second place, all officials, high or low, were paid only the wages received by other workers.
 The highest salary paid by the Commune to anyone was 6,000 francs.
-In this way an effective barrier to place-hunting and careerism was set up, even apart from the binding mandates to delegates [and] to representative bodies, which were also added in profusion."
-In the same year, he criticised "anti-authoritarian socialists", again referring to the methods of the Paris Commune, remarking: "A revolution is certainly the most authoritarian thing there is; it is the act whereby one part of the population imposes its will upon the other part by means of rifles, bayonets and cannon—authoritarian means, if such there be at all; and if the victorious party does not want to have fought in vain, it must maintain this rule by means of the terror which its arms inspire in the reactionists.
-Would the Paris Commune have lasted a single day if it had not made use of this authority of the armed people against the bourgeois?".
+In this way an effective barrier to place-hunting and careerism was set up, even apart from the binding mandates to delegates to representative bodies, which were also added in profusion."

+Although many revolutionaries of the Paris Commune were anarchists and "anti-authoritarian socialists", Engels criticised anti-authoritarian socialists in the same year by remarking: "A revolution is certainly the most authoritarian thing there is; it is the act whereby one part of the population imposes its will upon the other part by means of rifles, bayonets and cannon—authoritarian means, if such there be at all; and if the victorious party does not want to have fought in vain, it must maintain this rule by means of the terror which its arms inspire in the reactionists.
+Would the Paris Commune have lasted a single day if it had not made use of this authority of the armed people against the bourgeois?"

-Marx's attention to the Paris Commune placed the commune in the centre of later Marxist forms.
+Marx's attention to the Paris Commune placed the commune at the centre of later Marxist forms.
 This statement was written in "Address of the Central Committee to the Communist League", which is credited to Marx and Engels: "[The workers] must work to ensure that the immediate revolutionary excitement is not suddenly suppressed after the victory.
 On the contrary, it must be sustained as long as possible.
 Far from opposing the so-called excesses—instances of popular vengeance against hated individuals or against public buildings with which hateful memories are associated—the workers' party must not only tolerate these actions but must even give them direction."